 config1 indicates a single layer configuration box carrying the respective decoder configuration record.

-config2 indicates a multi-layer configuration box carrying the respective decoder configuration record.
+mlSAI indicates a MultiLayerSAIBox containing a MultiLayerConfigurationBox carrying the respective decoder configuration record.
+For example, LHEVCConfigurationBox carrying LHEVCDecoderConfigurationRecord.

 Samples of the single-layer track

 The samples of the single-layer tracks conform to the respective SingleLayerSampleEntry.